 This last one might be the most niche.
 Hostinger offers Minecraft hosting, which enables users to play the popular video game on a multiplayer server.
 You can choose from five different plans, all of which include instant setup, a mobile app, and automatic off-site backups.

-Overall, we awarded Hostinger 3.7 stars out of 5 – it’s not the best host on the market, but we were impressed with its affordable prices and hosting features.
-If you’re after cheap hosting, and don’t mind a lower uptime guarantee, Hostinger is a safe bet!
+Hostinger is a pretty basic hosting provider, scoring 3.6 out of 5 overall – it’s not the best host on the market, but we were impressed with its cheap introductory deals and ecommerce features, as well as the additional WordPress tools on its WordPress hosting plans.
+If you’re after cheap hosting, or an affordable ecommerce alternative to Bluehost, and you don’t mind an average uptime or lack of support options, Hostinger is a safe bet!

-If you don’t want to compromise on uptime, or if you know you’re going to need a dedicated plan, then try HostGator – not only does it rank first in our research for uptime, but it also earns the coveted title of best dedicated hosting provider.
+If you don’t want to compromise on uptime, or if you know you’re going to need a dedicated plan, then try IONOS – not only does it rank first in our research for uptime, but it also comes second in our dedicated hosting research, just behind Bluehost.

 You’ll need a Windows plan if you want to use MS-SQL databases, ASP.NET, or .NET Core on your website – these are all Windows technologies to begin with.
 Linux plans, on the other hand, can accommodate different technologies and are more common.

 However, if you want the best for your WordPress site, we have to be honest and say that Hostinger isn’t the top choice for WordPress hosting.
 Bluehost is the best WordPress host, so start there if you’re after high-quality WordPress hosting.